CyrilPeponnet/cyrilpeponnet.github.com/_posts/2014-09-18-diving-into-python-memory.md

 <830 more rows.
 Type e.g. '_.more' to view.>
 ```

-As you can see, there is a lot of strings/dicts... but hold on, what are we really looking for ?
+As you can see, there is a lot of strings/dicts... but hold on, what am I really looking for ?

-Our daemons are quite simple manipulate XML objects, receive and send XMPP stanza (which are also XML objects) and that's all, so we will digg on these items.
+My daemons are quite simple: they manipulate XML objects, receive and send XMPP stanzas (which are also XML objects) and that's all, so I will dig on these items.

 A Stanza can be a *Message* or an *IQ* and composed from *Nodes*, Nodes contains *dicts* and dicts contains *strings*.

-As we can see we have Node and IQ taking a big part of memory.
-Let’s dig on it
+As we can see I have Node and IQ taking a big part of memory.
+Let’s dig on it.

 ```
 In : h[5].domisize
 25025512
 ```
 It seems we have 25MB of IQ stored in memory, this is huge !
-(We do not keep an sort of history)
+(We do not keep any sort of history)

 ```
 In : h[5].byid